LinkedIn continues to evolve at a fast pace with 722 million users – but is your professional LinkedIn profile still stuck in the past?

 If you work for a company who is cognizant of their employer branding, you might want to ask your HR or Marketing department if they have a standard paragraph you could use to showcase the company you work for.
 Either way, if there is one area you want to spend time on crafting a few well-versed paragraphs, it’s here!

 9.)
 Fully connect with your past

-Your professional LinkedIn Profile is about helping you get found: It is an Inbound Marketing tool.
+Your professional LinkedIn Profile is about helping you get found: It is an Inbound Marketing tool, not a mere online resume of your experiences.
 That’s why it’s important to connect the dots with your past as much as possible to allow as many people from your past to find you – and for you to be able to find them.
 Don’t stop at your current employer: Go back in history and fill in every employer you’ve ever worked for and educational institution you’ve attended.
 I go as far back as high school on my own profile, and even include short-term study abroad programs – which have helped me restore old ties with valued professionals in my network.

 11.)
 Build credibility with recommendations

 A resume usually says “references upon request,” but you can actually add them digitally through receiving recommendations.

 With all of the quid pro quo asking for LinkedIn recommendations you see out there, many ask if LinkedIn recommendations are for real.
 Yes, they very much are in the context that they help you establish credibility if someone viewing your profile doesn’t know you.
 When I speak on LinkedIn, I often talk about how I was looking for a realtor on LinkedIn and found three good looking profiles.
 One had zero recommendations, another had two, and another had about more than 30.
 Who do you think I first contacted?
 You don’t need to have 30+ recommendations, but a few real recommendations can go a long way in helping to establish your credibility.